Ezibenroc/simplex/README.md

 ## Get started

 ```
-./main.py [-h] [-v] inputfile
+pypy -OO -m main [-h] [-v] [-t] inputfile
 ```

 `-h` displays a short help and exit immediately.

-`-v` display the state of the system during the execution of the algorithm.
+`-v` displays the state of the system during the execution of the algorithm.

+`-t` displays the time used to perform several steps of the program.

 `inputfile` is the file where is stored the linear program.
 Please have a look at the provided examples to understand the syntax of those files.